 Celery salt contains all of the nutrients in celery seed, but in lower quantities per serving.
 A teaspoon of McCormick brand celery salt provides 290 mg of sodium per 1/4 tsp serving, which is about 12 percent of your recommended intake of sodium per day.

-What are the best uses for celery seed and for celery salt?
+What are the best uses for celery seed?
+Celery salt?

-Celery salt can be used in all of the above applications as long as you make adjustments for the salt contained in the blend.
+Celery salt can be used in all of the above applications if you make adjustments for the salt contained in the blend.
 Celery salt is preferred over celery seed powder for Bloody Mary cocktails though you can use the latter to make a low-sodium version of the drink.